-CSID is a non-emergency comprehensive management and information resource developed by FEMA for grants stakeholders.
-CSID provides general information on all FEMA grant programs and maintains a comprehensive database containing key personnel contact information at the federal, state, and local levels.
+FEMA Grants News is a non-emergency comprehensive management and information resource developed by FEMA for grants stakeholders.
+This channel provides general information on all FEMA grant programs and maintains a comprehensive database containing key personnel contact information at the federal, state, and local levels.
 When necessary, recipients will be directed to a federal point of contact who can answer specific programmatic questions or concerns.
-CSID can be reached by phone at (800) 368-6498 or by e-mail at askcsid@fema.dhs.gov, Monday through Friday, 9:00 AM - 5:00 PM ET.
+FEMA Grants News Team can be reached by e-mail at fema.dhs.gov OR by phone at (800) 368-6498, Monday through Friday, 9:00 AM - 5:00 PM ET.